 Adiposity index (% AI)=Total weight of epididymal, visceral and retroperitoneal fat Body weight×100

-Oral Acute Toxicity (LD50) Study of FLJ, RH, MFLJ and EAFH
+Oral Acute Toxicity (LD50) Study

 Twenty-four female rats of 10 weeks old (75– 167 g) were used to determine the LD50 of fresh lime juice (FLJ), raw honey (RH) and their flavonoid rich fractions (MFLJ and EAFH) (Table 1).
-Animals were allowed to fast, by withholding food, not water over-night.
-After fasting, rats were weighed and extracts administered; and thereafter, weight was taken weekly.
-This study was done following the method described by OECD16, with little modification, and 300 mg/kg was selected as the starting dose.
+Animals were allowed to fast by withholding foodandnot water over-night.
+After fasting, rats were weighed and the respective extracts were administered; and thereafter, weight was taken weekly.
+This study was done following the method described by OECD16, with minor modifications, and 300 mg/kg was selected as the starting dose.
 Thus, 300 mg/kg and 2000 mg/kg of extracts were administered to 3 rats each.
 After the administration, food was further withheld for 2 hours.
 Doses were administered after 24 hours and animals were individually observed every 30 minutes during the first 24 hours, with special attention in the first 4 hours, and daily for a period of 14 days.
 A single dose of extract was administered orally and observed from the time of administration, for toxic symptoms, such as changes in skin and fur, eyes and mucous membranes, behavioral changes, tremors, loco-motion, salivation, diarrhea, convulsion, lethargy, sleep and coma/mortality.
 LD50 (median lethal oral dose), is the statistically derived dose of a substance expected to cause death in 50 % animals when administered by oral rout.
 The LD50 value is expressed in terms of weight of test substance per unit weight of test animal (mg/kg).
 This was calculated by the formula below;

 LD50= Min.
 Conc. that caused death ×Max. conc. that result to no death

-Blood and Tissue collection
+Blood and Tissue Collection

 Blood was collected into plain and EDTA tubes by cardiac puncture under light chloroform anesthesia after an overnight fast.
 The serum was separated by a retro fraction.
 The plasma was separated from the erythrocytes by centrifuging the whole blood at 5000 rpm for 10 minutes.
 The liver organ and adipose tissue were excised, rinsed with normal saline, blotted dry, and weighed immediately.
 All samples were stored at -20oC until analyzed.

-Preparation and Composition of High-Fat diet in g/1000 g
+Preparation and Composition of High-Fat Diet

-High fat diet was prepared according to the method of Idoko et al. (2023), with a little modification: Normal feed:300, Chichen skin:84, Skin of pork:161, Butter:85, and Yoke of egg:370.
+High fat diet in g/1000 gwas prepared according to the method of Idoko et al. (2023) with a slightmodification: Normal feed:300, Chicken skin:84, Skin of pork:161, Butter:85, and Yoke of egg:370.

-Body Weight Measurement of Rat
+Body Weight Measurement

 The neonate’srat average body weight prior to and after obesity induction was recorded to be 25 – 133 g.
 During treatment with MIX, MFLJ and EAFH, the average body weight measured on day 1, day 7 and day 11, was 67 – 130 g.